rasutt/CaPow/README.md

     -   Code folder

-        -   capow_tmb.R - Primary code for data simulation and model fitting using TMB.
+        -   capow_server_funcs.R - Primary code for data simulation and model fitting using TMB.

-        -   CaPowGUIFuncs.R - Functions creating components for GUI.
+        -   capow_ui_funcs.R - Functions creating components for GUI.

         -   UIs folder - Files with UIs for all main tabs, and object summary displays.

-        -   Servers folder - Files with code to serve all main tabs except Welcome, and object summary displays, according to specified GUIs.
+        -   Servers folder - Files with code to serve all main tabs except Welcome, and object summary displays, according to specified UIs.

 -   Extra folder - Code for testing, future/alternative ideas, and demonstrations.